 That means dress to impress if you are visiting Spain because people will definitely expect you to be dressed up and presentable.

 Inditex is the leader of all Spanish brands, it is the worlds biggest clothing retailer.
 This fashion house definitely holds a big throne.

 Amancio Ortega is a very smart businessman and has grown Inditex into 8+ commercial brands in more than 202 different markets online and over 7,000 stores in 96 markets.
 Markets = countries.

 His main goal was to have retailers everywhere.
 The billionaire founder Ortega has been featured as number 5 on Forbes’s top 10 lists in 2020.
 He has been ranked higher in spots 3-4 before.

 Now let’s get into the different stores of Inditex group.

 Massimo Dutti is first up.
 This is one of the most elegant Spanish brands and has over 677 stores worldwide.
-The clothes here are very beautiful and elegant.
+The clothes here are very beautiful.
 Think of them as a US Banana Republic type of feel, European Chic.

 Massimo Dutti originally started as a men’s clothing line and then in 1991 was obtained by Inditex group.
 After some time, the spanish brand Massimo Dutti, expanded into womens wear, and then childs clothes in 2003.